Tom Carlton: Victoria, 1919–20

 Carlton played three matches for Victoria in the 1919–20 season, including one Sheffield Shield match, with moderate success.

 Otago, 1920–21 to 1921–22

-He returned to New Zealand, making his debut for Otago (and captaining the side) late in the 1920–21 season against his old side, Canterbury.
+He returned to New Zealand, making his debut for Otago (and captaining the team) late in the 1920–21 season against his old team, Canterbury.
 He took 5 for 39 and 5 for 76 in a 94-run victory.
 He was appointed coach to the Otago Cricket Association for the 1921–22 season.
 He also captained Otago in 1921–22, when they lost all three matches in the Plunket Shield.
 He was the team's leading wicket-taker with 14 wickets at an average of 27.78, and made a few useful runs in the middle order.
 At the end of the season he was also the leading wicket-taker, with six wickets, for South Island in a match against North Island.
 He then returned to Melbourne.